Bruh722/ccjs200/README.md

 ### Lesson 19 - Thursday 4/11/24

+* Please note that I am delaying Assignment #3 by 1 week.
+It will be distributed on Friday 4/19 and will be due by 11:59pm on Friday 4/26.
 * We continue with a few more examples of binomial hypothesis testing and applications of the normal distribution, including sampling distributions.
 * Example 1: hot spot patrols and crime reduction